I beg to move,

 That this House has considered World AIDS Day 2017.

-It is a pleasure to serve under your chairmanship, Mr Hollobone, and to see attendance by Members from across the House.
+It is a pleasure to serve under your chairmanship, Mr Hollobone, and to see by Members from across the House in attendance.
 I am thankful for the fact that this important debate has been granted because, as we all know, on Friday—1 December—it was World AIDS Day.
 This World AIDS Day was particularly important to me because it was my first as chair of the all-party parliamentary group on HIV and AIDS.
 I personally thank, on behalf of the all-party group officers, the hon.
 Member for Finchley and Golders Green (Mike Freer), who unfortunately cannot be with us today, for all his hard work while he was chair of the group.
 I also thank those officers who have been able to join us today, and I draw attention to our relevant declarations in the APPG register.

 This World AIDS Day was one of many anniversaries.
 It was the anniversary of Positively UK and the 30th anniversary of the National AIDS Trust.
 It also marked 30 years since the first UK Government public health campaign on HIV—“Don’t Die of Ignorance”—the famous tombstones adverts for which we must pay credit to the Lords Speaker.
 He has made an enormous contribution to the HIV cause, both then and over the years since.
 It was a delight to join him and the Commons Speaker in Westminster Hall last week at the exhibition of the iconic AIDS memorial quilts, which have been placed out for the 30th anniversary.
 The AIDS Memorial Quilt Conservation Partnership organised the exhibition, and I am sure that many Members have seen it.
-It was moving to see such a visual display of a deep and personal part of our social history and to meet with family and friends who lost loved ones to AIDS in the 1980s and 1990s.
-It was also a reminder of how far we have come in tackling the HIV epidemic, in the UK and abroad but, perhaps more importantly, it highlighted that there is still so much further to go.
+It was moving to see such a visual display of a deep and personal part of our social history and to meet family and friends who lost loved ones to AIDS in the 1980s and 1990s.
+It was also a reminder of how far we have come in tackling the HIV epidemic, in the UK and abroad, but, perhaps more importantly, it highlighted that there is still so much further to go.
 Given that it is a Department for International Development Minister who is responding to the debate, I will focus the majority of my remarks on the international aspect, but I will also touch on a number of issues to do with the UK domestic situation.

 Last week, as well as joining with the Terrence Higgins Trust, Positively UK and the memorial quilts organisation, I met some absolutely incredible young people—Davi, Horcelie and Masedi—at the incredibly powerful and personal World AIDS Day event that Youth Stop AIDS held in Parliament.
 The young people spoke about their experiences in Indonesia, the Congo and southern Africa, and the challenges so many people around the world still face.
 Hearing their personal stories of how HIV and AIDS have affected their lives and those of their families was very moving and, I am sure Members will agree, it is important for us as parliamentarians to understand how our international policies can directly affect people’s lives.
 We are truly grateful for their courage to speak out about their status and their experiences.